-I am a registered clinical and school psychologist serving clients in the Ottawa region.
+I am a registered clinical and school psychologist serving children, adolescents and adults in the Ottawa region.
 I completed my studies through a combined MA/PhD in Clinical Psychology at the University of Ottawa.
 I have extensive clinical and research training from a variety of school, hospital, and community settings in Ottawa.
 These experiences inform evidence-based, high quality mental health care.

 In all of my clinical work, I emphasize the importance of building a strong connection with clients as the foundation of therapeutic wellbeing and change, and aim to make each patient feel comfortable with me during or work together.
 I place the client at the center, taking a collaborative approach that combines my training and clinical experience with the expertise that individuals, youth and families bring about their own strengths and needs.
 Each patient receives services tailored to their circumstances and goals.